 I remember it initially took me a while to even like Mad Men.
 I felt that nothing much had happened in the pilot, and the ensuing episodes became even more of a slog.
 Upon rewatch, however, it’s easy to see the series was as good as ever from the very start.
 Like all things Mad Men, the forming of the story takes time.
 But the potential for greatness is evident right from the get-go.

 This is not a pilot episode looking to announce itself with some sort of grand statement.
 Like Mad Men itself, “Smoke Gets in Your Eyes” is perfectly content with being deliberate and routine.
-It’s quite funny, too.
+It’s filled with great humor, too.
 Matthew Weiner is not aiming for a 10/10 here; all he wants is a rock-solid 9.1.
-And it is that ambitious lack of ambition that earns him every inch of the grade.
+This ambitious lack of ambition earns him every inch of the grade.

 Mergers & Acquisitions